 Anyway.
 This afternoon I found myself covered by the same sleepiness, only this time it came also with a headache.
 And some unbearable anxiety, related in particular to the process of giving birth, which I managed to reduce by some comforting readings I found online.
 And then I read (accidentally) that the actual pregnancy put together pro-cons might be much worse than those few hours of labor and delivery.
 And I’m not even pregnant.
 That’s the problem, last year I started stressing out barely around week 7 when I noticed the morning sickness is not increasing, this year I started stressing out literally (and literary) from (potential) Day 1.

 And when a stuffed nose joined the show, I couldn’t take it anymore so I took a Nurofen.
 I gave up everything.
 Enough is enough.
 And then, after 1 hour of showing no signs that it will take my pain away, I had a tantrum.
-It’s a quite unbalancing feeling knowing that you are relatively alone in this world when you need comfort the most because the people you would feel comfortable to go to for advice either they don’t have what you need either they don’t want to provide it (for free) either they want to sleep.
+It’s a quite unbalancing feeling knowing that you are relatively alone in this world when you need comfort the most because the people with whom you would feel comfortable to go to for advice either they don’t have what you need either they don’t want to provide it (for free) either they want to sleep.
 And then I used also a decongestant (after almost 3 weeks without touching it).
 And just 10 seconds were enough to feel light again, I couldn’t cry, but I took my glasses and my blanket and ran down-stairs, to my unicorn, to meditate as I know best: through writing.

 And yeah – I found two reasons for bringing another human being into this world: music and food.
 These are the only two things I can assure my child he/she will never miss.
 Ok, already started doubting the food thing.
 I don’t know yet what they are planning to serve when we will embark on the space shuttle to one of Saturn’s Moons.